iqtree/iqtree.github.io/doc/Complex-Models.md

 ### Quick usages

-Make sure that you have IQ-TREE version 2.2.0.7.mix <https://github.com/iqtree/iqtree2/releases/tag/v2.2.0.7.mx>.
-The MAST model with a mixture of `k` trees is executed by adding `+T` to the model option (`-m`) and providing a newick file with `k` trees by the option (`-te`).
-For example if one wants to fit a MAST model with 3 topologies contained in `trees.nwk` in conjunction with the `GTR` model of DNA evolution to sequences in `data.fst`, one would use the following command:
+Make sure that you have IQ-TREE [version 2.2.0.7.mix](https://github.com/iqtree/iqtree2/releases/tag/v2.2.0.7.mx).
+The MAST model is executed by adding `+T` to the model option (`-m`) and providing a newick file with multiple trees by the option (`-te`).
+For example if one wants to fit a MAST model with 3 topologies contained in `trees.nwk` in conjunction with the `GTR` model to sequences in `data.fst`, one would use the following command:

     iqtree -s data.fst -m "GTR+T" -te trees.nwk

+The above command will *link* GTR parameters across all the trees.
+That means all trees will have the same GTR model.
+IQ-TREE will check the number of trees inside the newick file, and then estimate the model parameters and the weights of each tree: the proportion of sites belonging to each tree.

 An example of the newick file with 3 topologies: